TangriDhruv/ai-eng-assignment/src/llm_pipeline/Enchancement_Documentation.md

 This redundancy created maintenance challenges: if the filtering logic needed to change, multiple places needed updates, increasing the risk of inconsistency.

-**Root Cause**:
-The code evolved organically as new features were added.
-Rather than refactoring to a single source of truth, defensive copies of the check were added at each new layer.

 **Resolution**:
 - Identified the most appropriate single location (at pipeline entry point)